fgci-org/ansible-role-cuda/README.md

 Tests in playbook
 ----------------

-They are using this one: https://github.com/lae/ansible-role-travis-lxc
+Tests are using this one: https://github.com/lae/ansible-role-travis-lxc

 License
 -------